Raspberry oatmeal bars are layers of shortbread crust, raspberry preserves and oatmeal crumble. They are the perfect balance of buttery and sweet!

 Can you freeze raspberry oatmeal bars?
 Yes, after the bars have cooled, remove the whole bar (uncut) from the pan.
 Wrap the bar in plastic wrap and then aluminum foil.
 Freeze for up to 3 months.
 Defrost in the refrigerator before bringing to room temperature, cutting and serving.

-- Linzer cookies are simple, cut-out almond cookies filled with raspberry jam and dusted with confectioners’ sugar.
+I love incorporated fruit into desserts.
+Linzer cookies are simple, cut-out almond cookies filled with raspberry jam and dusted with confectioners’ sugar.
+Peach crisp has a similar oat topping and is baked with fresh peaches.

 Helpful tips for this recipe